yifanycc/loretta/README.md

 </p>

 # Source Code for paper 'LoRETTA: Low-Rank Economic Tensor-Train Adaptation for Ultra-Low-Parameter Fine-Tuning of Large Language Models'
-2024 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL 2024)
+2024 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL 2024 Oral)

 Yifan Yang, Jiajun Zhou, Ngai Wong, Zheng Zhang